Milda Valčiukaitė

 Milda Valčiukaitė (born 24 May 1994) is a Lithuanian national representative rower, an Olympian and dual world champion.
 She won the women's double scull title alongside Ieva Adomavičiūtė at the 2018 World Rowing Championships in Plovdiv.
 She won gold medals at the 2013 World Rowing Championships and the 2013 European Rowing Championships and was a bronze medallist at the 2016 Summer Olympics.

-Valčiukaitė is coached by Tomas Valčiukas, and was won two world junior championships with Ieva Adomavičiūtė.
+Valčiukaitė is coached by Tomas Valčiukas, and has won two world junior championships with Ieva Adomavičiūtė.
 In 2013, Valčiukaitė started to compete with Donata Karalienė.
 She currently studies Business Information management at Vilnius University.

 Personal life

 Valčiukaitė is engaged to another Lithuanian rower Saulius Ritter.